Cooking Beef - How to Cook Beef Perfectly Every Time

 Cook the meat on very high for a couple of minutes on each side.
 No longer, as you will undo the benefits.
 A very quick flash fry seals in the juices, leaving it longer will cause the juices to bubble up and escape.

 With a roast joint turn it until the complete outside is sealed.
 In the case of cubed meat for stewing, keep stirring until all sides have taken a little colour.

-Beef casserole or stew
+Beef Casserole or Stew

-After searing the meat, and beef stock enough to cover all the meat plus an inch or so above.
+After searing the meat, add beef stock enough to cover all the meat plus an inch or so above.
 Salt and pepper, bring to the boil, then cover and cook on medium to low heat for about two hours.

 The longer you cook beef, and lower the heat, the more tender and tasty your beef will be.
 In the case of casserole, after covering, in place of turning down the heat, move your covered dish to the oven.
 Again a low heat, and cooked slowly, will produce the best results.

 This is how to cook beef with no flavourings, to be used as a base for whatever dish you choose to make.
 You can add other ingredients during the cooking process, such as vegetables added to your casserole, which I would add about an hour before finishing cooking, potatoes later still.

 If you are making a dish which has a thick sauce, as in curry, your best bet is to make the sauce separately.
 Especially with curry sauce which needs to stand several hours, preferably overnight for the spices to blend.